-The accompanying consolidated financial statements have been prepared in accordance with U.S. GAAP.
+The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").

 In September 2016, the Company elected to change its fiscal year end from March 31 to a new fiscal year end of December 31.
-Accordingly, the accompanying consolidated financial statements include audited financial statements for the nine-month transition period ended December 31, 2016 and the year ended March 31, 2016 and unaudited financial statements for the nine months ended December 31, 2015.
-As a result of the change, the Company's quarterly reporting periods will be comprised of the three calendar months ending March 31, June 30 and September 30.
+Accordingly, the accompanying consolidated financial statements include audited financial statements for the year ended December 31, 2017 and the nine-month transition period ended December 31, 2016 and unaudited financial statements for the year ended December 31, 2016.
+As a result of the change, the Company's quarterly reporting periods are comprised of the three calendar months ending March 31, June 30 and September 30.